Guaranteeing sustainable sourcing for our renewable raw materials

 - either sustainably sourced;

-- guaranteeing the traceability of the raw materials, which involves knowing the origin of the plant and the country in which it was produced;
+- guaranteeing the traceability of raw materials, which means knowing the origin of the plant and the country in which it was produced;

 More than 40 000